greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 When Greenplum Database segment mirroring is enabled, specifies the maximum amount of Write-Ahead Logging \(WAL\)-based records \(in KB\) written by a transaction on the primary segment instance before the records are written to the mirror segment instance for replication.
 As the default, Greenplum Database writes the records to the mirror segment instance when a checkpoint occurs or the `wait_for_replication_threshold` value is reached.

-A value of 0 disables the check for the amount of records.
+A value of 0 deactivates the check for the amount of records.
 The records are written to the mirror segment instance only after a checkpoint occurs.

 If you set the value to 0, database performance issues might occur under heavy loads that perform long transactions that do not perform a checkpoint operation.